pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 For security purposes (and also because sandboxing isn't supported yet), ebuild sourcing is run within a restricted shell environment.
-This rejects a lot of functionality usually possible in a regular bash shell including not allowing external commands to be run.
+This rejects a lot of functionality possible in regular bash including running external commands.
 To see the entire list (with minor differences[^rbash]), run `man rbash`.
-In addition, sourcing functionality is configured to act similar to `set -e` being enabled meaning any command failing in global scope will cause a package to fail sourcing.
-Overall, the stricter environment has highlighted a lot of the more questionable bash usage in the tree such as using `return 0` or declaring local variables in global scope.
+In addition, sourcing functionality is configured to act similar to `set -e` being enabled causing package sourcing to error out if any command fails.
+Overall, the stricter environment has highlighted many instances of questionable bash usage in the tree such as using `return 0` or declaring local variables in global scope.

 # Benchmarks and performance